This post may contain affiliate links. Please read our disclosure policy.

 6. For stress and to relax muscles: Magnesium chloride

-Because magnesium can be absorbed transdermally (through your skin), topical application is a great option.
+Magnesium can be absorbed transdermally (through your skin), so topical application is a great option for muscle relaxation.
 Try using magnesium chloride bath flakes for stress relief, muscle recovery, and joint pain.
 You can also try magnesium oil products.
-Looking for a recommendation?
-Try Ancient Minerals Bath Flakes and Magnesium Oil Spray.

 7. For muscle soreness: Magnesium sulfate

 Have you ever taken an epsom salt bath?
 That’s actually magnesium sulfate.
 It’s fantastic for joint pain, relaxation, and muscle soreness.
 For athletes, this is an excellent source of magnesium.
-Looking for a recommendation?
-Try Epsoak USP Epsom Salt.

 8. For constipation: Magnesium Oxide